Applethal/Blackjack/README.md

 ## 17.02.2023

-I conjured a very small update to the code: I decided to hide the values of the opponent completly from the user's sight to avoid potential confusions, the calculations however will conduct as normal always.
+I have conjured a very small update to the code: I decided to hide the values of the opponent completly from the user's sight to avoid potential confusions, the calculations however will conduct as normal always.